thlorenz/browserify-shim/examples/shim-jquery/Readme.md

     npm run shim-jquery

-Or if you enjoy typing a lot:

-    cd examples/shim-jquery
+Or to see diagnostic messages:

-    npm install
+    npm run shim-jquery-diag
-    node build.js
-    open index.html